cal-sailing/wind2web/README.txt

 before continuing: now check that the file /home/admin/wind2web/data/cscVantageLoop.csv contains wind data updated every seconds or so.

-3. add the following two cron jobs (as admin):
+3. add the following three cron jobs:

+/etc/init.d/weewx start
 * * * * * /home/admin/wind2web/wind2appspot.py
 * * * * * ( sleep 5; /home/admin/wind2web/pushWind2appspot.sh )

+note: these cronjobs should be run as root (at least the restat one) therefore in order to add them use this: sudo crontab -e